Vitality review – is it the best health and life insurance?

 - up to 25% discount on Mr & Mrs Smith hotels

-- 40% off a monthly Gym membership (a benefit which I also use)
+- up to 50% off a monthly Gym membership (a benefit which I also use)

 - 50% off certain Nike ranges (coming soon)

-Also if you collect enough Vitality points each week you receive free cinema tickets (which can be used at Cineworld and Vue cinemas) as well as a free regular sized Starbucks coffee each week.
+If you collect enough Vitality points over a two week period you receive free cinema tickets (which can be used at Cineworld and Vue cinemas).
+Not only that, so long as you hit your reward goals, you can also earn regular sized Starbucks coffee each week.
 Now if you have a joint policy, as I do with my wife, the points you both earn individually are combined when determining your overall Vitality status.
 The level of points for each status level (i.e. silver or gold is higher but not double that of a policy taken out by one person).
-For the weekly perks like coffee and Cinema tickets, you achieve these on your own.
-So my wife earns weekly points for her own coffees and cinema tickets, as do I.
+For the weekly perks like the Starbucks coffee, you achieve these on your own.
+So my wife earns weekly points for her own coffees, as do I.

 However, if you take out a life insurance policy with Wellness Optimiser I suggest you add your children to the policy.
 Adding a small amount of Serious Illness Cover to your policy for your children only costs a few pounds each month.
-However, whenever my wife and I each earn 12 Vitality points a week we both get a free Starbucks Coffee but also the whole family gets a free cinema ticket that week (including the children).
+However, whenever my wife and I each earn 12 Vitality points a week we both get a free Starbucks Coffee and so long as we do this two weeks in a row, the whole family gets a free cinema ticket too (including the children, up to a maximum of 36 tickets per year).
 To earn 12 points you just have to carry on your normal daily life while wearing either an Apple watch or Fitbit that counts the number of steps you make.
 It's that easy.
 If you don't have either of those devices you can just use your iPhone's inbuilt 'activities app' which tracks your steps anyway.

 Now I don't collect my free coffee every week or even go to the cinema with the family very often despite the free tickets.
-However, the statement below shows how much money I have saved through the Vitality awards scheme so far this year.
-This doesn't take into account the fact that my wife and I will also receive £125 each in cashback (so a total of £250!) at our policy anniversary or the Champney Spa break and discounted Eurostar tickets we've booked.
+However, the statement below shows I have saved a total of £1,155.39 through the Vitality awards scheme from June 2017 to May 2018 and I have recently received a further statement confirming that in just six months (June 2018 to December 2018) I have saved a total of £925.10.
+This doesn't take into account the fact that my wife and I also received £125 each in cashback (so a total of £250!) at our policy anniversary or the Champney Spa break and discounted Eurostar tickets we've booked.
+In February 2019 Vitality made a change to their cashback terms and no longer offer an annual cashback payment.
+They now pay up to £400 per policy, paid every 3 years.

 The important thing to understand that as long as you live a moderately active life (by that I mean that you do leave the house from time to time) you can achieve plenty of Vitality points to enjoy all of the benefits described so far.